ABA Required Disclosures

 Faculty and Administration

 |Student faculty ratio||9 to 1|

-The effective date of withdrawal is the date on which a completed official withdrawal form is received by the Office of the Law School Registrar; the percentage of credit will be determined by this date.
+The effective date of withdrawal is the date on which a completed official withdrawal form is received by the Office of the College of Law Registrar; the percentage of credit will be determined by this date.
 The term begins on the first day of classes for that session, not the student’s first day of attendance.
 Refunds for students who have withdrawn are based on tuition only.
 Fees and deposits are non-refundable.
 If a student has been awarded financial aid, the financial aid programs from which the funds were disbursed will be refunded in accordance with the formula required by federal law.
 Tuition refunds are calculated as follows:

 |Fall & Spring Term||Deducted From Account||% You Owe|

 |No refunds after the 10th day of term||0%||100%|

 |Summer Term||% Deducted from Account||% You Owe|

 Refund checks will be processed within 14 business days after credit appears on student accounts pursuant to the U.S. Department of Education federal regulations.
 Refund checks will be deposited directly to students’ checking or savings accounts.
 All law students are expected to enroll in the University’s direct deposit program.

 Refunds of room and board charges for resident students who withdraw (or are dismissed) from the College of Law are calculated by the Office of Campus Life.
 Unused portions of security deposits will be refunded upon the approval of the Housing Office.

 |Number of Upper Division Classroom course sections||114|